"Pioneers of electronic music" ~ The Guardian

 TD music is something not everybody will jump on immediately – but chances are, if you really know them, you love them.
 When Edgar Froese founded Tangerine Dream back in autumn 1967 – a period when most of the musical world had just gotten its big wake up call from various places around the globe – he already had had visions to discover new sounds and musical techniques.
 After more than 30 years, through dozens of people joining and leaving the band, Edgar is still provocative and challenging in his uniquely philosophical musical universe.
 As a man of few words but a wry sense of humour, he has shown that music often can reach places far beyond those found by the descriptions of words.

 For many years TD did lots of hunting scores for Hollywood movie productions, a very lucrative second career within the remarkable TD artistic diary.
 At a time when electronic instruments were widely misunderstood and an independent music industry was virtually non-existent, Tangerine Dream became recognised as the pioneers of a new instrumental music and introduced new sounds, sound effects and production techniques.

 Great painters, photographers, actors, architects, writers and dancers have honoured Tangerine Dream for the inspiration for their own work they‘ve drawn from listening to the music of TD.
 Tangerine Dream‘s reputation in the world of music, their vast experience and professionalism, their unforgettable live performances as well as their record sales give them the freedom to work independently.
-At the very least it is the best way to keep and develop TD‘s all time trademark: Originality which can’t be copied or raped.
+At the very least it is the best way to keep and develop TD‘s all time trademark: Originality which can’t be copied.